When you’re having a baby, chances are you expect to go home with your baby after you give birth.

 “Harder than the day of delivery”

-But if your child is born preterm, she will most likely stay in the neonatal intensive care unit or NICU.
+But if your child is born preterm, she will most likely stay in the neonatal intensive care unit (NICU) after you’re discharged from hospital.

 “My first son was born six weeks early, and I was on bed rest for five weeks before I had him.
 It wasn’t until about the second or third day [after his birth] that someone came and spoke to me about having to be discharged,” said Melinda.